Membership Year and Fees

 To become a member or to renew your membership, there are now two choices.

-Choice 1: Download and print a paper copy of the membership form (See the Membership Form page), or use the membership form mailed to you.
+Choice 1: Mail in a membership form with cheque.
+Download and print a paper copy of the membership form (See the Membership Form page), or use the membership form mailed to you.
 Mail the form with your cheque payable to Upper French River Cottagers Association to our treasurer, Peter Rooney.

-Choice 2: (New in 2016) Please read carefully.
-Complete the on-line membership form on the Membership Form page, "submit" it, and then pay electronically by either Interac e-Transfer (preferred) or by Credit card using PayPal.
+Complete the on-line membership form on the Membership Form page, "Submit" it, and then pay electronically by either Interac e-Transfer (preferred) or by Credit card using PayPal.

 For those with accounts at any Canadian financial institution and if you use on-line banking, you can pay by Interac e-Transfer to Peter@kennedyinsurance.ca.
 With most accounts, and if your limit has not been exceeded, there is no charge for the service.
 To use Interac e-transfer, you will first need to access your bank’s web site and the page you use to pay bills.
 Select “Add INTERAC e-Transfer Recipient” (or similar) to add a recipient to the list of payees you use to pay bills on-line.